Feedback

 AMTC 207Computer Engine Controls15 CR REELSp

 Introduces advanced theory, operation, diagnosis and repair of automotive fuel systems.
 Discusses injection, storage, and delivery systems.
 Covers materials necessary to pass ASE (A8 and L1) certification.
+Lab hours are required for this course.

 Prerequisite: AMTC 104 or Instructor Permission